Recursive Markov Process for Iterated Games with Markov Strategies: Analysis of a higher order Markov process

-As we often need the marginal distribution rather than the full stationary distribution, it is crucial to describe the property of the marginal stationary distribution.
-With the $k$-shift matrix defined in the previous section, we can now analyze a general property of an arbitrary marginal stationary distribution.
-Before stating the marginal stationary distribution, let us note that an arbitrary stationary vector is uniquely expressed with branching matrices as follows.
+Using the $k$-shift matrix, here we will observe the recursive property of the marginal stationary distribution.
+Before that, however, let us briefly remark that an arbitrary probability vector is uniquely expressed with branching matrices as follows.